PorterSavage/interior/README.md

 ## Description

-A webpage that consists of photos and text, with a side bar.
-All floated to a different side of the webpage.
+A webpage that consists of text and photos floated to a different side of the webpage.

 ## Setup/Installation Requirements

 * Clone repository by using "git clone (repository link)."
-* Navigate to "band" directory.
+* Navigate to "interior" directory.
 * Open in Atom or preferred text editor.

 ## Known Bugs